To hunt waterfowl in Georgia, most hunters need:

 Prospective hunters can find approved hunter education courses and additional information at https://recademics.com/hunting/Georgia.

-You can purchase your Georgia hunting license for Duck through the Georgia Department of Natural Resources.
+You can purchase your Georgia hunting license through the Georgia Department of Natural Resources.
 Licenses are available both online and in-person at authorized vendors such as sporting goods stores and county tax commissioners’ offices.

 To buy online, visit the official Georgia DNR website where you can select the appropriate license type, add required stamps, and complete payment securely.